CodiumTeam/tdd-training-js/todo-app/README.md

 ## Iteration 3: Can check and uncheck a TODO item
 We repeat the process of the previous iterations again: execute all Cypress tests.
 You should implement now the behaviour: when click on a checkbox a css style is added the item (and removed if clicked again).

+## Help
+If you have any doubt about the HTML of an element use:

+    screen.debug(<element>)

+Some React testing-library selectors that can be useful:

+    const htmlElement = screen.getByText(/MY TEXT/i);

+To simulate that the user types inside an Input use testing-library/user-event library:

+    userEvent.type(screen.getByRole('textbox'), 'my new todo{enter}')